 If the recipient of goods/services has not paid the supplier within 180 days from date of invoice, the amount equal to input tax credit availed along with the interest will be added to output liability of the recipient.
 The said input tax credit can be re-availed on payment of the value of supply and tax payable thereon.

 The above condition does not apply for supplies which are payable under reverse charge basis.

-Capital goods on which depreciation is claimed: If depreciation on the tax component of the cost of capital goods and plant and machinery under the provisions of the Income Tax Act has been claimed, the input tax credit shall not be allowed.
+Capital goods on which depreciation is claimed: If depreciation has been claimed on the tax component of the cost of capital goods and plant and machinery under the provisions of the Income Tax Act, the input tax credit shall not be allowed.

-Time limit to avail the input tax credit: ITC has to be availed before
+Time limit to avail the input tax credit: Input Tax Credit has to be availed before

 Or furnishing of Annual return,

 - Use of Inputs for Taxable / zero-rated supplies – ITC will be available.

 Example: Mr. A purchases raw materials and uses them to sell taxable/zero-rated goods.
 In this case, ITC will be available.